 But it’s challenging to execute the sensitive male correctly, which is really what I’m addressing here.
 It's just too easy to wander into sissy territory, and—unless your character actually is a bit of a wimp—it makes it harder for the reader to like him.

-To automatically improve your male character’s believability, give him an air of confidence and indifference.
+To automatically improve your male character’s believability, give him an air of confidence and indifference … a devil-may-care attitude.
 Or at least let him try.
 Even if he cares, odds are nine-to-one that he won’t show it.
 Guys often won’t show that they care unless it’s a fairly serious moment.
 And when they do show their truest feelings, it's probably a moment they'll remember for the rest of their life: a profession of love, an admittance of guilt, a recollection of a tender memory.

-Takeaway: If your character a likable male, make him act confident, even if he’s putting it on.
+So if your character is a likable male, make him act confident, even if he’s putting it on.
 Even shy males will attempt to behave confidently, whether they know how to or not.
 It’s a natural tendency for a guy to act like he’s in control—this applies to any personality type.
 As always, there are exceptions … but they are exceptions.

 Have your guy be a little clueless about the feelings of others (depending on his personality, of course).
 How others feel shouldn’t be on his mind very often.
 What others are thinking or planning, sure.
 But thoughts pondering what his friends are feeling should be spare and occasional.